 The Sayreville Library serves the community of Sayreville by providing not only a collection of books, but also ebooks, career events, computer classes, children's programs, and more!

 The Sayreville Library is celebrating National Library Week by featuring an array of events that help showcase the diversity of our children, teen, and adult programming.
-Be sure to visit our Event Calendar and find out more about our Bollywood Dance Workshops for teens and adults, how you can benefit from online classes and language learning from the library, a series of fun and interactive events for children, and much, much more!
-There may even be a few surprises throughout the week.
-Stay tuned!
+Be sure to visit our Event Calendar and find out more about our genealogy workshops, a special author guest speaker, organization workshops, family movie matinee, and much, much more!
+There is event a contest!

 First sponsored in 1958, National Library Week is a national observance sponsored by the American Library Association (ALA) and libraries across the country each April.

 During National Library Week, April 13th-19th, the New Jersey Library Association is asking library supporters around the state to contact their New Jersey Legislators and advocate for increased library support.
 Currently, the state provides just 42 cents per person for library service, seven cents less than the cost of a postage stamp.
 There is currently a bill with 17 sponsors, A967/S234, that would increase per capita state aid for New Jersey's library by $3 million.
 We hope by you and other library supporters reaching out to New Jersey legislators, this bill will be passed and libraries will receive critical fiscal support.